YunoHost-Apps/gogs_ynh_old/README.markdown

  - SSO with the first user

 TODO
- - test backup and restore script (don't tested)
+ - Backup and restore script